mrs-brubotics/documentation_brubotics/source/Simulation_load.rst

               izz="0.01"
               radius="0.01" length="0.5" />

-Explanation of code:
+7.5.1.1 Explanation of code:
-""""""""""""""""""""
+""""""""""""""""""""""""""""

 1. The "link_00_name" represents the bar on the ground.
 The position of the box can be changed with "origin_xyz", this represents the center of mass of the object.
-2. For joints, "origin_xyz" represents the position of the joint relative to the previous joint.
+2. For every joints, "origin_xyz" represents the position of the joint relative to the previous joint.
 If it is the first joint (as for "${link_00_name}__${link_01_name}__x"), it is relative to (0,0,0).
-3. [make sure the text fits on the page]BCFor every link that is added, the "origin_xyz" will represent the center of mass of the object relative to the previous joint.
+3. For every link that is added, the "origin_xyz" will represent the center of mass of the object relative to the previous joint.
 For example, "link_03_name" is defined relative to "${link_00_name}__${link_03_name}__x"
 4. Something that cannot be done in xacro files are ball joints.
-A solution for thi si represented in this example.
-To joints are placed in the same position to realise a rotation around both the x- and y-axis.
+A solution for this is represented in the example above.
+Two joints are placed in the same position to realise a rotation around both the x- and y-axis.

 To see this model, reproduce the procedure to launch it in RVIZ (see above section).
 If everything is working fine, you should see this: